hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/hello-world.md

 ## Part 3 &mdash; The Application

-In this part we write a simple app that uses the CRUD and LiveSQL functionalities to read the database.
+In this part we write a simple app that uses the CRUD and LiveSQL functionalities to read from the database.

 ### A Simple Spring Boot Application